oregoncoastrobotics/Video-Streaming/raspberrypi-streaming.md

 	## Method 2 - Websockets streaming with ffmpeg

+This method requires a server the accept the streaming output from the Raspberry Pi and then broadcasts it over  web sockets to browsers.
+The instruction for setting up this streaming server can be found here [https://github.com/wilblack/ardyh-streamer](https://github.com/wilblack/ardyh-streamer)

+###Results
+* I was able to stream 320x240 over the Internet with about ~0.5 seconds of lag for over 30 mins using about ~78% CPU.
+* I was able to stream 640x480 over the Internet with about ??? for ?? mins

+###Instructions

-1. On the Raspberry Pi Build and configure [ffmpeg](http://ffmpeg.org/) on the Rapsberry Pi.
-It takes a while.
+1. On the Raspberry Pi build and configure [ffmpeg](http://ffmpeg.org/).
+It takes a while (~3hrs).
 I followed the instructions [here](http://sirlagz.net/2012/08/04/how-to-stream-a-webcam-from-the-raspberry-pi/).
-It takes a while.
 Below are the steps from that link.

   0. Make sure the camera is enabled on the Pi.